Sodaro/Portfolio/src/routes/projects/enigma-machine/+page.md

 ## Implementation
-For easy access and quick access to the interactable input key objects, lamps, and plugboard ports I chose to use a hashmap with structs.
+For easy and quick access to the interactive input key objects, lamps, and plug-board ports; I chose to use a hash-map with custom structs.
-I simulate the rotation of the wheels by incrementing an index offset, and the ring setting with a different offset which I use to change what letter gets returned by the encryption.
+I simulate the rotation of the wheels by incrementing an index offset, and the ring setting with a different index offset.
+These offsets change which letter gets returned by the encryption.
 When a key is pressed I call EncodeLetter with the alphabet position of the letter as the parameter.
 <Collapse title="EnigmaComponents Struct Snippet">